2020 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Were 2020 Sacagawea Dollars released into circulation?

 No, 2020 Sacagawea Dollars were never released into general circulation.
-The United States Mint sold them exclusively through collector products starting February 12, 2020.
-Available formats included 25-coin rolls, 100-coin bags, and 250-coin boxes.
+The U.S. Mint sold them exclusively through collector products starting February 12, 2020.
+Available formats included 25-coin rolls, 100-coin bags, and 250-coin boxes for business strikes, and annual proof sets for the San Francisco proof version.

 Like all dollar coins after December 2011, production remained exclusively for numismatic purposes.
-This distribution method ensured most examples remained in uncirculated condition.
+This distribution method ensured most examples remained in uncirculated condition, though it also means finding one in your everyday change is extremely unlikely.

 2. What does the reverse design of the 2020 Sacagawea Dollar represent?

-The reverse commemorates Elizabeth Peratrovich and Alaska’s 1945 Anti-Discrimination Law, America’s first such legislation.
-The design features Peratrovich’s portrait with a Tlingit Raven moiety symbol in the foreground, representing her tribal affiliation.
+The reverse commemorates Elizabeth Peratrovich and Alaska’s Anti-Discrimination Law of 1945 — formally House Bill 14 — the first state or territorial anti-discrimination law passed in the United States.
+The design features Peratrovich’s portrait with a Tlingit Raven moiety symbol in the foreground.

 3. What is the difference between Position A and Position B varieties?